Barbara Radziwiłł: Early life

+As Vilnius royal castle and Radziwiłł family's Vilnius palace were placed next to each other, Barbara most likely met her future husband, Sigismund II Augustus, when they were both children, although they did not enter into relationship until mid 1540s.

 Marriage to Stanislovas Goštautas

-Barbara was the youngest child of Jerzy Radziwiłł, Voivode of Trakai and Vilnius and Great Lithuanian Hetman, and his wife Barbara Kolanka, daughter of Voivode of Podolia.
-Her exact birth date is unknown.
-It is known that she was born on 6 December, but the year is not known.
-Historians usually provide either 1520, as recorded in Radziwiłł genealogy found in Nesvizh, or 1523, as recorded on a plaque found in her tomb.
-Details of her education are unknown, but it is unlikely that it was extensive.
-From her correspondence, it is known that she could speak and write in Polish.
-From a February 1549 letter it could be inferred that she understood at least some Latin, but her letters to Sigismund Augustus had not a single Latin phrase.
-According to her contemporaries, Barbara was very beautiful.
-Moreover, Barbara had an interest in fashion and cosmetics; she used perfumes and face powder.

 In 1536, Stanislovas Goštautas, Voivode of Nowogrodek, canceled his betrothal to Anna Elżbieta Radziwiłł, elder sister of Barbara.
 Jerzy Radziwiłł then offered the hand of Barbara even though it was against custom for a younger sister to wed first.
 The wedding treaty was signed on 20 October 1536 in Radun.
 Another plan to wed either Anna Elżbieta or Barbara to Ilia Ostrogski, the only son of Great Hetman Konstanty Ostrogski, fell through.
 The wedding of Barbara and Stanislovas Goštautas took place on 18 May 1537 in Goštautas' residence in Hieraniony.
 Her dowry included numerous silver and gilded tableware items, 24 fine horses, dresses of satin and damask decorated with gold and precious stones.
 In exchange, Stanislovas transferred property worth 8,000 kopas of Lithuanian groschens to Barbara.
 Their marriage was childless.
 Stanislovas died unexpectedly after a brief illness on 18 December 1542.